AdobeDocs/analytics.en/help/analyze/report-builder/report-buider-overview.md

 ---
-title: What is Adobe Report Builder?
+title: What is the new Adobe Report Builder?
-description: Describes Report Builder functionality
+description: Describes the new Report Builder functionality
 role: User
 feature: Report Builder
 type: Documentation